-- PACT is a charity and invests all its income into projects and services to support children and families, including therapeutic support and training for adopters. - The children whom our families adopt come from all over England, Scotland and Wales.
+- PACT is a charity and invests all its income into projects and services to support children and families, including therapeutic support and training for adopters. - The children our families adopt come from all over England, Scotland and Wales.
 PACT isn't responsible for any children in care, therefore we can search across the country for the right child to fit into your family and circumstance.
 PACT offers its adopters a unique and extensive package of support for as long as they need it.
-This includes a Strengthening Families Team of therapeutically trained social workers, an educational lead, adopter champions, online support through the Children And Trauma Community Hub and its specialist therapeutic support service FACTS.
+This includes a Strengthening Families Team of therapeutically trained social workers, an educational lead, adopter champions, specialist therapeutic support service FACTS and online support through CATCH - Children And Trauma Community Hub.
 PACT fundraises for all its support services provided for PACT families.
 PACT has an established work force where we can offer PACT families a service run and developed with years of collective experience.
 PACT's social workers only work on adoption cases and can prioritise contact, assessment, matching and placing with their families.
+What is adoption?

 Adoption is a way to provide a new family for a child when living with their birth family is not possible.
-It is a legal process by which all parental responsibility is transferred to the adoptive parent(s) at point of the adoption order) as if the child had been born to them.
+It is a legal process by which all parental responsibility is transferred to the adoptive parent(s) at point of the adoption order as if the child had been born to them.
 There are around 2,000 children on a placement order and waiting to be adopted in the UK.

-Foster for Adoption Foster for Adoption placements are considered for babies and children where the regional adoption agency (RAA) or local authority (LA) believe there is a strong chance that a child will be adopted.
-This allows the child to live with potential adopters under a temporary fostering arrangement whilst the court decides whether the baby or young child should be adopted or can return to the birth family.
-This scheme reduces the number of moves a baby or young child will make whilst their future is being decided.
+Early Permanence (Fostering for Adoption) Early permanence placements are considered for babies and children where the regional adoption agency (RAA) or local authority (LA) believe there is a strong chance that a child will be adopted.
+This allows the child to live with potential adopters under a temporary fostering arrangement while the court decides whether the baby or young child should be adopted or can return to the birth family.
+This scheme reduces the number of moves a baby or young child will make while their future is being decided.
 This scheme is not a separate route to adoption.
 If you are open to considering adopting a child in this way you would be assessed as suitable to adopt with additional elements for this scheme, such as having the ability to be available to care for a child at short notice.
-Once approved to adopt you and your social worker would then be able to consider children via Foster for Adoption as well as adoption.
+Once approved to adopt you and your social worker would then be able to consider children via early permanence as well as adoption.
 Can you adopt?